Islands on codim-2 branes in Gauss-Bonnet Gravity: Introduction

 In this paper, we generalize the discussions of \cite{Hu:2022zgy} to Gauss-Bonnet (GB) gravity.
-GB gravity is a natural generalization of Einstein's gravity in higher dimensions, which includes only second-order derivatives.
+GB gravity represents a natural extension of Einstein's gravity into higher dimensions, primarily characterized by second-order derivatives.
 Besides, string theory predicts GB gravity as minor corrections of the gravitational action.
-Furthermore, GB plays an essential role in AdS/CFT \cite{Buchel:2009sk}.
-This paper investigates the black hole information problem in GB gravity with codim-2 branes.
+The significance of GB gravity is further underscored by its essential role in the AdS/CFT correspondence \cite{Buchel:2009sk} This paper investigates the black hole information problem in GB gravity with codim-2 branes.
 We verify that the Page curves can be recovered for all GB couplings within the causal constraints.
 Our results strongly support the island mechanism's universality and the causal constraints' plausibility.

 The paper is organized as follows.
 Section 2 reviews the AdS/dCFT correspondence for Gauss-Bonnet gravity.
 Section 3 investigates Page curves on tensionless codim-2 brane in general dimensions.
 Additionally, we analyze GB parameters' effects on Page curves' behaviors.
 In section 4, we generalize the discussions to tensive codim-2 branes.
 Finally, we conclude with some discussions in section 5.